 Have you searched all the beef slider recipes far and wide?
 Or maybe you’d like to know how to make slider patties?
 This recipe has got you covered!
-Beef Patty Melt Sliders are oven-baked, full of ground beef, caramelized onions and melted cheese.
+Beef Patty Melt Sliders with Secret Sauce are oven-baked, full of ground beef, caramelized onions and melted cheese.

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.